 Or will it be harder because there are more people needing my attention and time?
 To be honest with you I’m not so sure I want to risk my mental health again for the third child, even though baby cuddles made me feel so good.
 Mmmmmm baby cuddles..

 Table for four?

 Everything in our home fits the four of us just comfortably.
-Yes, we can squish another booster in the back seat of the car if we have to, but you have to leave the lap sash belt plugged in and get the third child to climb into it, unless you fancy contortion acts at sweaty, cranky school pick up time, just to get it done up.
+Yes, we can squish another booster in the back seat of the car if we have to, but you have to leave the lap-sash belt plugged in and get the third child to climb into it, unless you fancy contortion acts at sweaty, cranky school pick up time, just to get it done up.

 Our dinner table is round which allows for chairs and such to be yanked up when guests hang out, and tables can be changed over of course, but ours fits our little home just right.
-Which brings me to the little house itself.
+This brings me to the little house itself.
 Our modest three bedder does the trick and sharing rooms is almost always a must according to young kids, but when they’re 14 and nearing six feet tall (yep they’ll take after Dad in that department) I can’t imagine bunk beds in those teeny rooms cutting the greasy teenage mustard.

 Buffer The Argument Slayer

 Recently I met a very talented make-up artist and lovely lady who was quite pregnant with her third child.
 Whilst she kindly and expertly painted my face up for my girl’s wedding (I looked amazeballs, friends!) she explained her buffer theory.